 Book store Number 5 Dinh Le

-An interesting point of Dinh Le street is the particular book store located on the 2nd floor of the apartment of 5 Dinh Le.
+An interesting point of Dinh Le street is the particular book store located on the apartment’s 2nd floor of 5 Dinh Le.

 This one is the oldest store in Dinh Le and is a book heaven with bookworms.